johngodlee/geosci_linux_intro/geosci_linux_intro.md

 The purpose of this workshop is to familiarise yourself with the UNIX based computing systems in the School of GeoSciences.

+Unlike the Windows operating system, UNIX based operating systems give much more control to the user.
+The most common and powerful method of interaction with a UNIX based system is through the command line rather than through a windows-like point and click interface.
+Additionally, much of the software available on UNIX platforms is free and open source, meaning that everybody has access to the code used to create a piece of software, meaning that you know exactly what the program is doing.
+Having this amount of control over your computing is very useful in academia where research should be entirely [reproducible and repeatable](http://www.bioone.org/doi/full/10.1641/0006-3568(2006)56%5B958:RARIE%5D2.0.CO%3B2).
+Using a text interface will also give you a lot more creative power to design analyses the way you like.

 Students use the GeoSciences UNIX systems for a variety of tasks, including but not limited to:

 - Simulation modelling
 - GIS and mapping
 - Running an email server
 - Statistical programming

-Unlike the Windows operating system, UNIX based operating systems give much more control to the user.
-The most common and powerful method of interaction with a UNIX based system is through the command line rather than through a windows-like point and click interface.
-Additionally, much of the software available on UNIX platforms is free and open source, meaning that everybody has access to the code used to create a piece of software, meaning that you know exactly what the program is doing.
-Having this amount of control and knowledge is a very useful attribute in academia where research should be entirely [reproducible and repeatable](LINK).

 While this workshop is not designed to be a definitive reference, it should provide a good introduction from which you can continue to learn about this powerful resource.